BlasSoriano/Paraworld/README.md

 # TestControls
-WindowsPresentationsFoundation Dll with an UserControl as a simple mesh viewer; used in tests
+WindowsPresentationsFoundation Dll with an UserControl as a simple mesh viewer; used in tests.

 # Tests1
-WinForms Applications continuously changing to test different stuff; uses both previous Dlls
+WinForms Applications continuously changing to test different stuff; uses both previous Dlls.